-A woman from Prince George’s County filed a case in 2017 against University of Maryland Laurel Regional Hospital.
+A woman from Prince George’s County filed a case in 2017 against the University of Maryland Laurel Regional Hospital.
 She was taken via ambulance to Bowie Health Center.
-Her family reported symptoms including vomiting, nausea, and diarrhea after eating.
+Her family reported symptoms, including vomiting, nausea, and diarrhea after eating.
 She was transferred to Laurel Regional Hospital.

 The failure of the hospital to follow stroke protocol meant the woman lost the ability to walk and care for herself.
 A medical malpractice lawsuit was filed against the hospital and the nurses.

-Younger people were almost seven times more likely to be given a wrong diagnosis and sent home without treatment despite showing the telltale symptoms. the authors concluded about 50,000 to 100,000 stokes are missed every year by medical professionals in the United States.
+Younger people were almost seven times more likely to be given a wrong diagnosis and sent home without treatment despite showing the telltale symptoms.
+The authors concluded about 50,000 to 100,000 strokes are missed every year by medical professionals in the United States.